resistics/resistics/docs/source/features/configuration.rst

 Configuration files
 -------------------

 Resistics allows users to set various parameters through configuration files.
 The package itself comes with its default configuration.
-Users can change certain parameters by specifying them in a configuration file.
+Users can change certain parameters by specifying them in a separate configuration file.
 Below is the default configuration:

 .. literalinclude:: ../../../examples/features/resisticsDefaultConfig.ini
     :linenos: